-Editor's note (2/12/16): This weekend's deep freeze is being caused by the same mechanism that iced the Eastern U.S. two years ago.
+Editor's note (1/4/18): This week's deep freeze is being caused by the same mechanism that iced the Eastern U.S. three years ago.
 Our explanation, written at that time, appears below.

 As I write these words, temperatures across half the U.S. are plummeting like a rock.
 Extreme lows are forecast by tonight: -32 degrees Fahrenheit in Fargo, N.D.; -21 degrees F in Madison, Wisc.; -15 degrees F in Chicago and Indianapolis, according to the National Weather Service.
 Wind chills will reach a bizarre 60 degrees below zero F in some places, freezing exposed skin within one minute.
 That number is more typical for Mars—at night, according to the Curiosity rover NASA has free-wheeling over there.

 As each hour passes, more and more television and radio reporters are attributing the insane cold to a “polar vortex” up in northern Canada.
 Vortex, yes, but upper Canada?
 Not exactly.
 One forecaster called the beast a hurricane in the Arctic, which is dramatic but wrong.
 So what is this mysterious marvel and why is it invading America?